swe-robertkibet/tcp-multiplexed-server/README.md

 ./bin/test_client -a
 ```

-The test client has both interactive and automated modes.
-Interactive lets you type messages and see the responses.
+The test client has both interactive and automated modes where the interactive lets you type messages and see the responses.
 Automated mode sends a series of test messages which is useful for verifying everything works correctly.

 ![Server with Multiple Clients](images/1server2clients.png)
 _The server handling multiple simultaneous client connections with colored log output - server logs on the left, two client terminals on the right_